nospmah/fintech.group_project/README.md

 Then we decided to look at current markets and network data to understand what's happening in real time with the BTC markets.
 We used the following market indicators, as well as a new generations of "on-chain" indicators to analyze movement on the bitcoin network.

 * On-Chain indicator 1 - Exchange Netflow (Ryan)
+    * Used as an indicator of overall market sentiment towards to long term viability and belief in the asset as a store of value.
+More money entering exchanges signals a selling, more money leaving the exchanges indicates holding patterns.

 * On-Chain indicator 2 - Puell Multiple Vs Price (Max)